What is business credit?

 Many computer companies or office supply companies will extend credit terms to you and then report your monthly payment to the business credit bureaus.
 Make sure you set up accounts in the name of the business.
 Opening an account in your personal name and social security number will not help you build a business credit score.
 This could severely harm your personal credit score if your business is not able to make timely payments.
 It also does nothing to protect your personal assets in the event of an issue with your business.

-Building business credit is an important step for any small business. eCredable Small Business can help you build business credit by reporting your business phone, internet and utility payments to Experian and Ansonia.
+Building business credit is an important step for any small business. eCredable Small Business can help you build business credit by reporting your business phone, internet and utility payments to Experian, Creditsafe and Ansonia.
 Here’s how you can start:

 - Incorporate your company to ensure it’s seen as a separate business entity